hashicorp/terraform-plugin-framework/docs/design/validation.md

 # Validation

 Practitioners implementing Terraform configurations desire feedback surrounding the syntax, types, and acceptable values.
-This feedback, typically referred to as validation, is perferably given as early as possible before a configuration is applied.
+This feedback, typically referred to as validation, is preferably given as early as possible before a configuration is applied.
 Terraform supports a plugin architecture, which extends the configuration and validation surface area based on the implementation details of those plugins.
 This framework provides validation hooks for plugins.
 This design document will outline background information on the problem space, prior framework choices, and proposals for this framework.

 ## Background